uw-asa/wiw-events-shifts-display/README.md

 Sample configuration file provided in `sample.env`

-- `DISPLAY_CORNER_TITLE=WIW and EMS Display`

-  Sets the display title in the corner of the screen.
-Defaults to 'Events Display'.

 - `WIW_API_TOKEN=when-i-work-login-token`

   Sets the login token for the When I Work API.
 Necessary to load any data from When I Work.